 Day 9, March 20, Tuesday bus to Zitong and Temple

-After breakfast we will return to our bus for a three-to four-hour ride to Zitong along a small highway that takes us through some beautiful countryside.
-After lunch at our hotel, we will visit the Qiqushan Great Temple, one of the temples Isabelle Bishop visited when she traveled the Road to Shu in 1896.
+After breakfast we will return to our bus for a three-to four-hour ride to Zitong, the first post station we will visit along the Road to Shu (the first two post stations have become big cities with no old road.)
+The small highway we travel will take us through some beautiful countryside.
+After lunch at our hotel, the Dihao Hotel, we will visit the Qiqushan Great Temple, one of the temples Isabelle Bishop visited when she traveled the Road to Shu in 1896.
 Dinner at our hotel in Zitong.

 Day 10, March 21, Wednesday - Wulian Hike